+Page 228 of 558 LD 38: Conference Circuit Diagnostic ----------------- -------------------------------------- conference.

 Entering G will step to the next available conferee group.
 Entering an asterisk () will revert back to the normal command mode.

-Entering "END" or aborting LD 38 releases the manual conference.
+Entering "END" or aborting LD 38 releases the manual conference

 DISL loop Disable conference loop.
-For NT8D17 Conference/TDS/MFS cards, see ENLL command. basic-1 DISX loop Disable NT8D17 Conf/TDS/MFS card. xct-15 Disables the entire combined Conference, Tone and Digit Switch, and MF Sender (XCT) card.
+For NT8D17 Conference/TDS/MFS basic-1 cards, see ENLL command.

+DISX loop Disable NT8D17 Conf/TDS/MFS card. xct-15

+Disables the entire combined Conference, Tone and Digit Switch, and MF Sender (XCT) card.
 Both the even numbered and adjacent loop are disabled.

-Where: loop = 1, 3, 5, 255, Option 81C with Fiber Network Fabric fnf-25 The DISL and ENLL commands can be used on the even number loop for the conference function.
+• loop = 1, 3, 5,...
+255, System with Fibre Network Fabric fnf-25

+The DISL and ENLL commands can be used on the even number loop for the conference function.
 However, this only prevents the loop from being used by software and does not affect the hardware status of the card.
 The DISX and ENLX commands are recommended.
 The ENLX command must be used if the DISX command was used to disable the card.

 This command can be used in LD 34, LD 38 and LD 46.

 END Abort all current test activity.
-There will be a 30 second time-out dial tone for phones still off-hook. basic-1 ENLL loop Enable conference loop. basic-1 For NT8D17 Conference/TDS/MFS cards the DISX and ENLX commands must be used whenever the faceplate switch of the card has been toggled.
+There will be a 30 second basic-1 time-out dial tone for phones still off-hook.

+ENLL loop Enable conference loop. basic-1

+For NT8D17 Conference/TDS/MFS cards the DISX and ENLX commands must be used whenever the faceplate switch of the card has been toggled.
 ENLL will software enable the card but the card will not be properly reset.

+Enabling more than 16 conference loops may cause system to

+lock-up.

-Enabling more than 16 conference loops may cause system to lock-up.
-ENLX loop Enable NT8D17 Conf/TDS/MFS card on loop and loop - 1. xct-15 Enables all functions on the NT8D17 Conference/TDS card.
-Both the even numbered TDS/MFS loop and adjacent conference loop are enabled.
-Where: loop = 1, 3, 5, 255, Option 81C with Fiber Network Fabric fnf-25
+ENLX loop Enable NT8D17 Conf/TDS/MFS card on loop and loop - 1. xct-15 conference loop are enabled.

+Enables all functions on the NT8D17 Conference/TDS card.
+Both the even numbered TDS/MFS loop and adjacent loop = 1, 3, 5,...
+255, System with Fibre Network Fabric fnf-25

 If one of the loops is already enabled, it is disabled and then both loops are enabled.
 The Conf/TDS card is not enabled automatically when it is inserted.

 This command initiates card tests, downloads software and can be used in LD 34, LD 38 and LD 46.

 The DISL and ENLL commands can be used on the even number loop for the conference function.
 However, this only prevents the loop from being used by software and does not affect the hardware status of the card.
 The DISX and ENLX commands are recommended.

 Enabling more than 16 conference loops may cause the system to lock-up.

-LCNF loop List busy and disabled conferee groups on specified loop. basic-1 STAT loop Provide status of conference card loop.
-Output format is: 1.
-CNFC N DSBL N BUSY = number of conferee groups disabled and busy 2.
-CHAN N DSBL N BUSY = number of channels disabled and busy 3.
-UNEQ = card is not equipped in the system 4.
-DSBL = card is disabled in software basic-1 STAT c u List conference card and group used by specified TN.
-(Option 11C) STATIscu Lists which conference card and conferee group is being used by the specified terminal number. basic-1
+LCNF loop List busy and disabled conferee groups on specified loop. basic-1

+STAT loop Provide status of conference card loop.
+Output format is: basic-1

+- CNFC N DSBL N BUSY = number of conferee groups disabled and busy - 2.
+CHAN N DSBL N BUSY = number of channels disabled and busy - 3.
+UNEQ = card is not equipped in the system - 4.
+DSBL = card is disabled in software

+STAT c u List conference card and group used by specified TN.
+(Small Systems and Succession 1000)

+STAT Is c u Lists which conference card and conferee group is being used basic-1 by the specified terminal number.

+Software Input/Output

+Page 230 of 558 LD 38: Conference Circuit Diagnostic